hmisty/quicklojure/README.md

   * client-side: nrepl-connect HOST PORT and you are then in the remote REPL
 * (TODO) nrepl plugins for vim, emacs, etc
   * temp work-around:
   * clj, and start nrepl server: (use '[clojure.tools.nrepl.server :only (start-server stop-server)]) (defonce server (start-server :port 7888))
   * vim: use fireplace vim plugin, :Connect nrepl://localhost:7888
 * (TODO) auto-dependency
+  * clj deps will update .clojure with correctly generated classpath including maven packages if project.clj found in the current directory

 ## Not To Be